A pump-action shotgun Remington 870 is manufactured by Remington Arms Company, LLC.

-The first thing you need to do is locate and bring together all of the tools that you need to get started.
+The first thing you need to do is locate and bring together all of the tools and kits that you need to get started.

 Having everything in the same spot before you start is going to make sure you’re not wandering around throughout the process.

 Next, make sure that you have a clean and comfortable spot to get the work done.

 You want to be able to stand or sit comfortably and reach everything without having to bend over at all.

 Also, make sure that you’re keeping all of your pieces away from the reach of small children and animals.

 Step #2: Disassembly